If I Had COVID-19, Should I Still Get Vaccinated?

 The Moderna and Pfizer vaccines are slowly continuing to become more widely available nationwide, and it looks like the Johnson & Johnson vaccine may be on the way as well.
 Most people are eager to get vaccinated, but many are asking: If I had and recovered from COVID-19, should I still get the vaccine?

 The answer is yes, but there are a few caveats, according to The Centers for Disease Control and Prevention.
-Both COVID-19 vaccines available in the U.S. right should be offered to you whether you’ve had the virus or not, and you won’t need to take an antibody test before getting the vaccine.
+Both COVID-19 vaccines available in the UK and US right should be offered to you whether you’ve had the virus or not, and you won’t need to take an antibody test before getting the vaccine.

 That’s because while people who’ve recovered from COVID-19 do appear to have some immunity to the virus, we still don’t know how powerful that immunity is — or how long it lasts, says Saskia V. Popescu, PhD, an infectious disease epidemiologist and assistant professor at George Mason University.